ed3899/cloud-dev/README.md

   1. Ensure that you have the [Remote - SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) installed in your VS Code.
 You can find and install it from the Extensions view (`Ctrl+Shift+X` or View -> Extensions).
   2. Once the extension is installed, click on the Extensions view button and search for "Remote - SSH".
 Click on the "Install" button to install the extension.
   3. Next, open the Command Palette in VS Code by pressing `Ctrl+Shift+P` (or View -> Command Palette).
 Type "Remote-SSH: Open Configuration File" and select the option from the list.
 This will open the SSH config file in the editor.
-  4. In the SSH config file, you need to add the configuration for the remote SSH connection.
-The format of the entry in the config file should be as follows (these values are generated at runtime):
+  4. Copy and paste the fields from the `kumossh` file generated after running `kumo up`:

-      ```ssh_config
+      ```s
       Host cloud_dev
-        HostName 52.10.25.215
+        HostName ip-of-your-instance
-        IdentityFile "D:\Documents\DevEnvironments\Cloud\Jammy64\ssh_key"
+        IdentityFile "path/to/private-key"
-        User dev
+        User picked-user
         Port 22
         StrictHostKeyChecking no
         PasswordAuthentication no